Skip to main content

 Flat-fee pricing.
 No surprises.

-Every tier includes your complete filing package, citation verification report, and one revision round.
-No hourly billing.
+Every tier includes the complete filing package, verification report, and one revision round.
+The price on the page is the price at checkout.

 TIER A